whyliuxing/reverse-engineering-journal/README.md

 * Entry point of a binary (beginning of .text section) is not main.
 A program's startup code (how main is called) depends on the compiler and the platform that the binary is compiled for
 * To hide a string from strings command, construct the string in code.
 So instead of the string being referenced from the .data section, it will be constructed in the .text section.
 To do this, initialize a string as an array of characters assigned to a local variable.
 This will result in code that moves each character onto the stack one at a time.
 To make the character harder to recognize, check out Data Encoding section in this journal
 * __Random Number Generator__: Randomness requires a source of entropy, which is an unpredictable sequence of bits.
 This source of entropy is called the seed and can be from OS observing its internal operations or ambient factors.
 Algorithms using OS's internal operations or ambient factors as seed are known as pseudorandom generators, because while their output isn't random, it still passes statistical tests of randomness.
 So as long as you seed the algorithms with a legitimate source of entropy, they can generate fairly long sequences of random values without the sequence repeating
+* __Software/Hardware/Memory Breakpoint__:
+  * __Software Breakpoint__: debugger reads and stores the first byte of instruction and then overwrites that first byte with 0xCC (INT3).
+When CPU hits the breakpoint, OS kernel sends SIGTRAP signal to process, process execution is paused, and internal lookup occurs to flip the original byte back
+  * __Hardware Breakpoint__: set in special registers called debug registers (DR0 through DR7)
+    + Only DR0 - DR3 registers are reserved for breakpoint addresses
+    + Before CPU attempts to execute an instruction, it first checks whether the address is currently enabled for a hardware breakpoint.
+If the address is stored in debug registers DR0–DR3 and the read, write, or execute conditions are met, an INT1 is fired and the CPU halts
+    + Can check if someone sets a hardware breakpoint on Windows by using GetThreadContext() and checks if DR0-DR3 is set
+  * __Memory Breakpoint__: changes the permissions on a region, or page, of memory
+    + Guard page: Any access to a guard page results in a one-time exception, and then the page returns to its original status.
+Memory breakpoint changes permission of the page to guard

 ## *IDA Tips (4/1/2017)*
 * __Import Address Table (IAT)__: shows you all the dynamically linked libraries' functions that the binary uses.
 Import Address Table is important for a reverser to understand how the binary is interacting with the OS.
 To hide APIs call from displaying in the Import Address Table, a programmer can dynamically resolve the API